Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 It offers 18 speaker drivers across the package, including four 2-way rear satellite speakers – and not one, but two 10-inch subwoofers.

-Two subwoofers might be too much for a small room, but if you have space, it can help create a very even bass response for everyone in the room.
+Two subwoofers might be too much for a small room, but if you have space, it can help create a very even bass response for everyone.

 Of course, having two subwoofers will also be a treat if you love to crank up the bottom end and rattle the windows.

-This system has full support for the popular surround sound formats of Dolby Atmos and DTS:X, which is relatively rare for a package based around a soundbar, although becoming more widespread.
+This system has full support for the popular surround sound formats of Dolby Atmos and DTS:X, which is relatively rare for a package based around a soundbar, although it is becoming more widespread.

 With the four surround speakers installed around your room, you will get a fully immersive surround sound experience.

-There are an impressive three HDMI inputs for connecting external devices – plus an optical, coaxial and 3.5mm mini-jack, which is almost as many options as some AV receivers.
+There are an impressive three HDMI inputs for connecting external devices – plus an optical, coaxial and 3.5mm mini-jack, almost as many options as some AV receivers.

 Nakamichi Shockwafe Ultra 9.2 eARC Specifications